Cart 0

 Calculus

-After a very brief review of some of the main ideas and function concepts studied in Algebra II and Precalculus, the course delves into a detailed investigation of limits (including the limit definition of the derivative), rules for finding derivatives, and then applications of differentiation to curve sketching, optimization, and related rates.
-The latter part of the course explores the meaning of integration, some techniques for evaluating integrals, and then applications of integrals to phenomena including rectilinear motion.
+After a very brief review of some of the main ideas and function concepts studied in Algebra II and Precalculus, Calculus delves into a detailed investigation of limits (including the limit definition of the derivative), rules for finding derivatives, and then applications of differentiation for curve sketching, optimization, and related rates.
+The course then explores the meaning of integration, some techniques for evaluating integrals, and then applications of integrals to areas, volumes, average value elementary and separable differential equations, and motion.
 Real-world applications of differentiation and integration, such as those from business and various sciences, are emphasized throughout the course.
-Graphing calculators (TI-84 Plus) are required for all students.
+Graphing calculators (TI-84 Plus) and Desmos are used frequently as learning tools to supplement analyses of various concepts.

 Advanced Calculus / AB AP Level

-This is a first-year college-level course in differential and integral calculus that covers all of the Advanced Placement AB level curriculum, as well as some Calculus topics not part of AB.
+Calculus AB is a first-year college-level course in differential and integral calculus that covers all of the Advanced Placement AB level curriculum, as well as some Calculus topics not part of AB.
 Limits are investigated, leading to a study of differentiation and integration.
 Application problems from physics, engineering, business and economics are essential parts of the course.
-This course requires a graphing calculators (TI-84 Plus).
+Graphing calculators (TI-84 Plus) and Desmos are used frequently as learning tools to supplement analyses of various concepts.
 In addition to having the option of taking the AB exam, students enrolled in this course may choose to complete a seminar meeting twice per week exploring those concepts unique to the BC curriculum.
 See the course description below for further details.

 **Calculus BC Seminar **

-This is a full-year elective course conducted as a seminar meeting twice per week for those Advanced Calculus students who plan to take the Advanced Placement Calculus BC exam.
+This is a full-year elective course that meets twice per week for those Calculus AB students who plan to take the Advanced Placement Calculus BC exam.
 The course follows topics unique to the Advanced Placement BC level curriculum and requires rigorous independent study outside of class meetings.
-This course is pass/fail.

 Data Science

-This is an introductory college-level course where students will learn to understand, ask questions of, and represent data through project-based units.
-The units will give students opportunities to explore data through active engagement, developing their understanding of data analysis, sampling, correlation/causation, bias and uncertainty, modeling with data, and making and evaluating data-based arguments, and the importance of data in society.
-At the end of the course, students will have a portfolio of their data science work to showcase their newly developed knowledge and understanding.
-The course will provide students with opportunities to understand the data science process asking questions, gathering and organizing data, modeling, analyzing and synthesizing, and communicating.
+Data Science is an introductory college-level course where students learn to understand, ask questions of, and represent data through project-based units.
+The units will give students opportunities to explore data through developing their understanding of data analysis, sampling, correlation/causation, bias and uncertainty, modeling, data-based arguments, and data in society.
+At the end of the course, students will have a portfolio of their data science work that showcases their newly developed knowledge and understanding.
+The course provides students with opportunities to understand the data science process of asking questions, gathering and organizing data, modeling, analyzing and synthesizing, and communicating.
 Students will work through this process in a variety of contexts.
-Students learn through making sense of complex problems, then through an iterative process of formulation and reformulation coming to a reasoned argument for the choices they will make.
+Students learn through making sense of complex problems, then through an iterative process of formulation and reformulation coming to a reasoned argument for the choices they make.
+Adv.
+Computer Science Principles or Adv.
+Computer Science A is a prerequisite for this course.

 A minimum of three years of science are required in Upper School, and the science department encourages all students to take at least one biology, chemistry, and physics course.
 Laboratory and field-based investigations continue to be at the core of the learning experience.
 Data analysis skills are expanded from the use of descriptive or inferential statistics.
 Practical applications of science, such as environmental sustainability, bioethics, engineering projects are explored in every course.